 Introduction: MEA was asked to provide laboratory testing of pavement materials for the client.

 Description: MEA laboratory staff performed Atterberg Limits, Grain Size Analysis, and Modified and Standard Proctor tests to determine the material’s properties.

 Outcome: MEA’s laboratory prepared a report of the testing results of the testing for the client.

 Introduction: MEA was asked to investigate the failure of a cofferdam.

 Description: Investigation of the failure of a braced sheetpile wall failure ultimately due to underseepage.
-Performed a detailed design analysis of all geotechnical engineering aspects including subsurface investigation and laboratory testing, sheetpile earth and seepage pressure conditions, better pile performance, coupled 2D and 3D seepage analyses, sheetpile uplift potential, event analysis and piping potential.
+Performed a detailed design analysis of all geotechnical engineering aspects including subsurface investigation and laboratory testing, sheetpile earth and seepage pressure conditions, battered pile performance, coupled 2D and 3D seepage analyses, sheetpile uplift potential, event analysis and piping potential.